Estimated Reading Time::Just :)

 Exploring the Kotilinga Chakrateertha site and its surroundings

-We were quite eager to visit the Kotilinga Chakrateertha site and a Shiva Temple, that is inaccessible during monsoons, on the banks of Tungabhadra,.
+In our recent visit to Hampi in Karnataka(India) we were quite eager to visit the Kotilinga Chakrateertha site and a Shiva Temple on the banks of Tungabhadra.

 After successfully hiking up to Hirebenekkal, we were quite confident about being able to easily walk approach this place and visit a couple of temples nearby.